haxworx/NodeInTheWhole/Sanctoshare-0.8.2.0-src/README.txt

    ./sanctoshare haxlab.org /root/Pictures

    Major Changes:

+   *  Ad of 0.8.2.0 using some IPC to look after our children connect() and write() Needs some more work though for in-transfer breakages...

    *  As of 0.8.1.0 we now fix upon breakages in connection/transfers etc. see .sanctoshare/process_file usage...